By Emily Ledger

 However, the decision has faced some opposition throughout the rest of the country.

-On September 25th, the ACT passed a bill into law which would make adult recreational use, possession of up to 50g, and the growing or two Cannabis plants per person (no more than four per household), legal.
+On September 25th, the ACT passed a bill into law that would make adult recreational use, possession of up to 50g, and the growing of two Cannabis plants per person (no more than four per household), legal.

 The opposition claimed that the change would encourage more people to use the drug, and this, in turn, would lead to more health issues.
 However, the Attorney General, Gordon Ramsey, argued against this position.
 Supporters claimed that it is more important to treat the issue of marijuana use as a health issue, as opposed to a criminal one.

 Medical Cannabis has been legal in Australia since 2017.
 Most areas in Australia had also already taken the decision to decriminalise the possession of small amounts of marijuana.
 However, possession is still illegal under federal law.
 Canberra has become the first area of the country to further liberalise legislation around the plant.
 But, critics claim that residents could still be arrested under federal law.